AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/explanation-config-files.md

 </IfModule>
 ```

-As you can see above this includes the top level `dispatcher.any` file for our dispatcher module to pick up it's configuration files from `/etc/httpd/conf.dispatcher.d/dispatcher.any`
+As you can see above this includes the top level `dispatcher.any` file for our Dispatcher module to pick up it's configuration files from `/etc/httpd/conf.dispatcher.d/dispatcher.any`

 Pay attention to the contents of this file: